Skip to Content

 Relative child poverty rates by ethnic background, Scotland

 Estimates of the percentage of children in poverty by ethnicity are only available at a Scottish level, but show how child poverty is higher for ethnic minorities.
-Around 39% of children from a minority ethnic household were in relative poverty in Scotland in 2019-22, compared with 22% of children from a White-British household.
-The lowest rate for this group over this time period was recorded in 2013-16, when 29% of children from a minority ethnic household were in relative poverty - although this was still seven percentage points higher than the rate for children from a White-British household.
-Since that point, rates have been rising for both groups, but more steeply for minority ethnic households.
+Around 43% of children from a minority ethnic household were in relative poverty in Scotland in 2020-2023, compared with 20% of children from a White-British household.
+The lowest rate for this group over this time period was recorded in 2013-2016, when 29% of children from a minority ethnic household were in relative poverty – although this was still seven percentage points higher than the rate for children from a White-British household.
+Since that point, rates have been rising for ethnic minority households compared to White-British households.

-A 2020 report by CRER highlights that between the three year estimates of 2015-18 and 2016-19, non-white ethnic minority households saw a rise in relative child poverty, from 40% to 44%, which was experienced by no other child poverty priority group over the same period.
+A 2020 report by CRER highlights that between the three-year estimates of 2015-2018 and 2016-2019, non-white ethnic minority households saw a rise in relative child poverty, from 40% to 44%, which was experienced by no other child poverty priority group over the same period.
 Because of the change in how these rates were calculated, they are not comparable to the estimates shown above.

 Notes